valeryan/vscode-phpsab/README.md

 This setting controls the coding standard used by `phpcs` and `phpcbf`.
 You may specify the name, absolute path or workspace relative path of the coding standard to use; and also multiple standards separated by commas (as supported by PHPCS), eg. `"PSR2,WordPress,/path/to/project/phpcs.xml"`.

-> **NOTE:** While using composer dependency manager over global installation make sure you use the phpcbf commands under your project scope !
+> **NOTE:** While using composer dependency manager over global installation make sure you use the phpcbf commands under your project scope!

 The following values are applicable: